-Yep it is time to give a Gary off grid house update… so what the heck have I been up to you may ask?
+Yep, it is time to give a Gary off-grid house update… so what the heck have I been up to you may ask?
 I’m back at my property in NE Washington enjoying the beautiful weather and quiet.
 There are numerous projects to get done this season, mainly rapping up the inside of the house.
-The good news is mainly the finish work is all I have left – trim, base boards, and just building some things to make my life easier.
+The good news is mainly the finished work is all I have left – trim, baseboards, and just building some things to make my life easier.
 I needed a TV stand for the living room, but it had to be a certain height and width, and I wasn’t willing to pay $500 or more for a piece of crap made in China… off to get supplies I went.
-In the end it was well worth it, it only cost me a little over $100 and will match all my other trim.
+In the end, it was well worth it, it only cost me a little over $100 and will match all my other trim.
 It was pretty simple I bought an off the shelf 30X30X12 unfinished cabinet from Home Depot, a piece of finished plywood and some trim.
 I think it came out pretty good see the pics below:

 After getting frustrated with some outrageous bids to do my countertops and bathroom shower/tub walls I decided to get creative and do it all on my own.
 I didn’t want to do the usual tile to match the floor, which I have done before, so I wanted it to be a little unique.
 I have never been a fan of granite, even though it is way cheaper to do it with granite tiles, I just didn’t like the look.
 After spending an hour or so walking through the tile isle something finally caught my eye.
 I found some natural stone decorative tile squares that I thought just might work.
 They had every color in them that I was using in the house, which I thought would be interesting to use on a countertop.
 I already had the right color grout that is premixed and has a sealing agent in it, so less work for me.
 I knew I was going into uncharted waters using the decorative tile for countertops, as I had never done it before and I had never seen it done by someone else – what could go wrong right 🙂